ZackHine/ViewElement.php/README.md

 #### view-element *(Optional)*:
 This is what the GenerateView Task will look for on your HTML elements to know which ViewElements to create in the generated View files.
-The tak will look for:
+The task will look for:

     id="{{[view-element-property]_yourElementId}}"